raphael-proust/raphael-proust.github.io/games/character-death-in-dnd.md

 I recently lost my first character in a [Dungeons and Dragons (D&D)](https://www.youtube.com/watch?v=2PEt5RdNHNw) game.
 It was a sad time.
-But it also gave me time to think about character death both as a D&D æsthetic (in the sense of the [Mechanics-Dynamics-Æsthetics](http://www.cs.northwestern.edu/~hunicke/MDA.pdf) framework), and more practically about how to handle it as a Dungeon Master (DM).
+But it also gave me time to think about character death both as a D&D æsthetics (in the sense of the [Mechanics-Dynamics-Æsthetics](http://www.cs.northwestern.edu/~hunicke/MDA.pdf) framework), and more practically about how to handle it as a Dungeon Master (DM).

 # Some background